Chapter Two: The Plan

-“I do all this work to be careful and make sure I'm not hurting you, but then you just brush it off!
+“I do all this work to be careful and make sure I’m not hurting you, but then you just brush it off!
 As if I had no chance of hurting you in the first place!
-Why won't you take my worries seriously?!”
+Why won’t you take me seriously?!”

 “I was just telling you what was true about me –” I began irritably.
 “Ohhhhhh.
 You said that to make me mad.
 It’s not what you were really thinking.”

 “I did say it to make you mad.
 But it was sort of what I was really thinking.
 Sort of.
 That’s why it sort of worked.”

 “Well that’s a mindfuck.”

 “Yeah,” I said.
 “So… you were really thinking that stuff?”